dthusian/adventofcode/2023/rules.md

 # AOC in x86_64 Assembly Challenge

 Rules:
 - No input preprocessing is allowed, with one exception.
-Solutions must take the input file verbatim.
+Otherwise, solutions must take the input file verbatim.
-  - Exception: The solution can demand that trailing newlines or whitespace either be added or omitted.
+  - Exception: The solution can demand that trailing whitespace either be added or omitted.
 - No output postprocessing is allowed, with one exception.
-Solutions must output verbatim the string that is to be submitted.
+Otherwise, solutions must output verbatim the string that is to be submitted.
   - Exception: If the string is encoded in ASCII art, the solution can output the art instead.
     An example of this is AOC 2021 Day 13 part 2.
 - All solutions must run in under 10 seconds, as measured by the `user` time in the `time` shell built-in.